awery/nmbs-api/README.md

         [...]
     </Journey>

-The response contains non-stopping stations but without time information.
+The response contains arrival and departure delays for stopping stations but no time information at all for non-stopping stations.

 ### Example in JSON
 Train IC 2427 on 13/04/2015